-Perfect waves, powerful spots, pleasant water temperature, infinite beaches… Costa Rica is a paradise for surfers from all over the globe.
-It is no coincidence that Costa Rica is called the “South American Hawaii”.
-It is probably because of “The Endless Summer 2”, a movie directed in 1994 by Bruce Brown, praising the quality of the waves in Costa Rica.
+Perfect waves, sweet spots, great water temperatures, endless beaches… Costa Rica is a paradise for surfers from all over the globe.
+It is no coincidence that Costa Rica is called the “South American Hawaii!”
+It fame is probably because of “The Endless Summer 2”, a movie directed in 1994 by Bruce Brown, praising the quality of the waves in Costa Rica.

-But first, let’s go back to the origins of this sport.
-It was born in Hawaii at least 300 years ago and basically consists in “finding a good spot and riding the waves standing on a board”.
+Let’s go back to the origins of this sport.
+Born in Hawaii at least 300 years ago, surfing consists in “finding a good spot and riding the waves standing on a board.”

 We offer surf trips for all levels, especially on the Pacific Coast.
 To select our favorite spots, we relied on 3 criteria: the type and quality of the waves, the beach and the closest city.

 If you don’t know which spot to choose, visit the website Wannasurf !

 NOÉ MAR MC GONAGLE

 The surf star Noé Mar Mc Gonagle was born in and raised in the small Costa Rican village of Pavones.
 Growing up in a surfing family with Pavones as his backyard playground, Noe Mar fell in love with surfing at a young age.
 In June 2015, he won the gold medal at the ISA World Surfing Games that took place in Popoyo Beach in Nicaragua.